Jeremiah Useni: Governorship run

-The three panel of justices Tribunal led by Justice Halima Salami struck out Useni's petition affirming the election of Lalong for lack of substantial evidence to prove the discrepancy of names in the certificate Lalong submitted to INEC.
+The panel of three justices Tribunal led by Justice Halima Salami struck out Useni's petition affirming the election of Lalong for lack of substantial evidence to prove the discrepancy of names in the certificate Lalong submitted to INEC.
 Useni appealed the judgement of the tribunal at both Appeal Court and the Supreme Court but lost.
 The disappointing judgment from the courts ended his 2019 ambition to rule Plateau State.